MooersLab/pymolpysnips/README.md

 In general, main difference is that the code is stored in Python script files.
 Every effort was made to retain the corresponding tab trigger name that is in the pymolsnips library.
-Python python end blocks in the pymolsnips library were replaced with list comprehensions or other Python code.
+`python ... python end` blocks in the pymolsnips library were replaced with list comprehensions or other Python code where possible.

 ### <A name="FASTLINKS">Quick links</A>